Company logo | Codica

 Located in Eastern Europe, we can boast significantly lower prices compared to EU and US markets.
 Another worth-noting point is about complexity.
 As mentioned earlier, the functionality may differ.
 Accordingly, the cost will vary as well, depending on what you are aiming to implement.

 At Codica, we have gained significant experience in marketplace website development.
-We know what to focus on and how to avoid fatal mistakes.
+We know what to focus on and how to avoid mistakes.
 Also, we know how to choose the right tools for marketplace solution development.
 We always select the shortest and most correct development path and know how to achieve maximum results.

 Our client wanted to get better online business results by attracting more leads to the website.